SOAR for MSSPs

 Client-specific integrations

 Every client has different tools.
 Client A uses CrowdStrike + Splunk.
 Client B uses SentinelOne + Elastic.
-OpenSOAR's integration layer handles this cleanly — configure integrations per-tenant, use the same playbook logic.
+OpenSOAR's integration layer handles this cleanly — configure integrations per deployment, keep the playbook logic largely shared.

 MSSP metrics and reporting